Elizabeth's Kitchen Diary

 Image of a Halloween Graveyard Cake.

-Over the last 9 years of blogging, I’ve had numerous requests from my readers to share some egg-free baking recipes.
-This Halloween graveyard cake recipe is, officially, the first deliberate egg-free bake shared on the blog.
+Since 2011, my readers have repeatedly requested that I share egg-free baking recipes.
+This Halloween graveyard cake recipe is officially the first deliberate egg-free bake shared on the blog.
+I’m sorry it’s taken so long.

-When it comes to egg substitutes, there’s a wide variety of options.
-My tried and tested egg replacer used to be flax gel, see recipe below, but it’s a bit of a faff to make, requiring a degree of organisation I usually don’t possess.
+There are a wide variety of egg substitutes.
+My tried-and-tested egg replacer used to be flax gel, see recipe below, but it’s a bit of a faff to make, requiring a degree of organization I usually don’t possess.

-I have, however, recently learned about using a vinegar/baking soda combination as an egg replacer.
+However, I recently learned about using a vinegar/baking soda combination as an egg replacer.
 This is going to take my egg-free baking to the next level, I believe.
 Watch this space!

 Image of a Halloween graveyard cake.